Harshithajoshi43/VSD-Internship/README.md

 6. **The J-type (Jump-type)**
        The J-type (Jump-type) instruction format in RISC-V is designed for unconditional jump operations.
 These instructions allow the program to change its execution flow         by jumping to an address specified by a
        12-bit signed immediate value.
 The immediate value is used to calculate the target address relative to the current Program Counter (PC).

+      Placement: Bits [19:15].

       The J-type format has the following fields: